eldar6776/Roomly/README.md

 ## What Roomly does

-From the code currently in this repository and from the described production architecture, Roomly provides a practical software stack for a hospitality environment branded in the project as **Toplik Smart Hotel / Toplik Reception / Toplik Village Resort**.
+From the code currently in this repository and from the described production architecture, Roomly provides a practical software stack for a hospitality environment branded in the project as **My Smart Hotel / My Reception / My Village Resort**.

 The project combines: